Joystream/joystream-landing/testnets/rome/forum-module.md

 - Bad signature
 - `forumSudo` does not match signature
-- `parent` does not exist
+- `parent` is set, but does not exist
+- `parent` is set, but is (directly or indirectly) archived or deleted category
+- category depth exceeded
 - `title` invalid
 - `description` invalid

 #### Side effect(s)

-- `categoryById` extended with new `Category` under new unique identifier.
+- `categoryById` extended with new `Category` under old value of `nextCategoryId` as identifier
 - `nextCategoryId` updated
 - if `parent` is not root, then subcategory count